shalev007/datree/internal/fixtures/remediationsDemo/README.md

 - should we create a fix specifically for helm | kustomize
 - should we create a default remediation config file for all our rules (create a generic fix for each rule)?
-- should we use a yaml file for a custom remediations config MIT
+- should we use a yaml file for a custom remediations config

+## further development

+- change the exit code of the `remediate run` command MIT

 **Free Software, Hell Yeah!**